prakhar1989/csds-material/README.md

 ## Upload your best results to the leaderboard

-To compete in the challenge, you should go to [instabase leadearboard app](http://ec2-52-87-156-152.compute-1.amazonaws.com/).
+To compete in the challenge, you should go to [instabase leaderboard app](http://ec2-52-87-156-152.compute-1.amazonaws.com/).
 Once you have registered for an account, you can upload your results and also see the results of other students so that you can improve your algorithm and compete for the grand prize!

 On the website, you will need to submit your result file (`matches_test.csv`) and the script/program that outputs this file.
 The format of the `matches_test.csv` should be exactly same as that of the given `matches_train_hard.csv` file.
 The script/program should be runnable from inside a directory containing the files `locu_train.json`, `foursquare_train.json`, `matches_train.csv`, `locu_test.json`,  and `foursquare_test.json`, and should output `matches_test.csv` based on these files.
 We will run your program against a set of hidden test data (that we have not provided) as a final test of the top few students' code.

-*While we'll use `matches_test.csv` to identify the most promising submissions, only programs that run on the data and emit the best `matches_test.csv` on our machine will be considered for a prize.*
+*While we'll use `matches_test.csv` to update the leaderboard, only programs that run on the data and emit the best `matches_test.csv` on our machine will be considered for a prize.*

 ## Write up Instructions